 Other abnormalities may be present, depending on the underlying defect, and the child may have delayed or absent pubertal development.
 Weight gain may be out of proportion to growth, resulting in relative obesity.
-Neonates who have congenital defects of the pituitary or hypothalamus may have hypoglycemia (which also can occur in older children), midline defects (eg, cleft palate), or micropenis, as well as manifestations of other endocrine deficiencies.
+Neonates who have congenital defects of the pituitary or hypothalamus may have hypoglycemia (which also can occur in older children), hyperbilirubinemia, midline defects (eg, cleft palate), or micropenis, as well as manifestations of other endocrine deficiencies.

 Measurement of IGF-1 and IGFBP-3 levels begins the assessment of the GH/IGF-1 axis.
 IGF-1 reflects GH activity, and IGFBP-3 is the major carrier of IGF peptides.
 Levels of IGF-1 and IGFBP-3 are measured because GH levels are pulsatile, highly variable, and difficult to interpret.

 Imaging studies are done when growth is abnormal; bone age should be determined from an x-ray of the left hand (by convention).
 In GH deficiency, skeletal maturation is usually delayed to the same extent as height.
-With GH deficiency, evaluating the pituitary gland and hypothalamus with CT or MRI is indicated to rule out calcifications, tumors, and structural anomalies.
+With GH deficiency, evaluating the pituitary gland and hypothalamus with MRI is indicated to rule out calcifications, tumors, and structural anomalies.

 Screening laboratory tests are done to look for other possible causes of poor growth, including